yasser9947/Driver_management_contd/README.md

 ## Step 2
  1. Create new routes based on the routes listed above and any more routes that maybe required.
- 1. Create the views for each of these models for CRUD
+ 1. Create the views for each of these models for Create - Read - Update - Delete like todays lesson

 ## Step 3
 1. Push some data into the cars and drivers collections
-1. Now create a route that pushes cars`ObjectId` into Company this can be `\company\:companyid\car\add`
-1. Do the same for Driver i.e. the route can be `\drivers\:driverid\car\add`
-1. Create a views page so that you can update Company and push the ObjectId from Car into the particular company it belongs to.
-i.e.`ModelName.findByIdAndUpdate(id, {$push:{ drivers: driverData}}).then().catch()`  [mongodb push to array](https://docs.mongodb.com/manual/reference/operator/update/push/)

 > Do the same for Driver and Car